Diablo IV: Best Warlock Build for Season of Infernal Chaos

 • Build around Shadowform stacking because it gives your abyss damage a steady multiplier and smooths your kill speed before gear spikes.

-• At around the point where your build can actually scale transformations well, swap out early convenience skills for Metamorphosis.
+• Once your build can scale transformations, swap early convenience skills for Metamorphosis.

 That last step is the big one.
-Metamorphosis is not just a flashy button; it is the point where your Warlock starts to convert setup into real power.
-If you add it too early, it can feel awkward and under-supported.
-If you add it too late, you delay one of the class’s biggest midgame spikes.
-The sweet spot is when your gear and skill points are already supporting survival and your core damage loop is stable.
+Metamorphosis is the Warlock Ultimate transform, and it is the point where your setup converts into real power.
+Add it too early and it feels awkward and under-supported.
+Add it too late and you delay one of the class’s biggest midgame spikes.
+The sweet spot is when your gear and skill points already support survival and your core damage loop is stable.

-Stay on this Dread Claws/Shadowform path until you get Hands of the World Breaker or enough supporting gear to make Apocalypse consistent.
+Stay on this Dread Claws and Shadowform path until you get Hands of the Worldbreaker or enough supporting gear to make Apocalypse consistent.
 That is the signal to respec, not simply reaching a certain level.
+If you want the full endgame variant, see our dedicated Apocalypse Warlock build guide.

 Core Apocalypse setup and class mechanics

 Once you swap, the build changes from “constant pressure” to “build and detonate.”
-Your main mechanic is generating Apocalypse stacks as fast as possible, usually through Hellfire-aligned skills such as Infernal Breath and other rapid stack builders, then unleashing Apocalypse with the Annihilation upgrade for a huge payoff.
+Your main mechanic is generating Apocalypse stacks as fast as possible – often through Hellfire-aligned skills such as Infernal Breath, a Warlock Archfiend skill – then unleashing Apocalypse with the Annihilation upgrade for a huge payoff.

 • Primary goal: build stacks quickly and safely

-• Detonation rule: do not panic-cast Apocalypse at low stacks unless you need emergency clear
+• Detonation rule: do not panic-cast Apocalypse at low stacks unless you need an emergency clear

 • Upgrade priority: anything that improves stack generation, detonation damage, or survivability during setup windows